Data Protection Notice

 Processing connected to products and services

-The Bank receives this data directly from the customer, from the Bank’s systems, from third parties, as applicable, or from public data.What is the legal basis for processing data?
-The processing of personal data is necessary for the Bank to be able to provide the services requested by the customer and it is therefore necessary in order to fulfil agreements with the customer.
+The processing of personal data is necessary for the Bank to be able to provide the services requested by the customer and it is therefore necessary in order to fulfill agreements with the customer.

-- Identification information, i.e. name, ID number, customer number, electronic ID and copy of personal identification documents
+- Identification information, i.e. name, ID number, customer number, electronic ID and copy of personal identification documents.

-- Contact information, i.e. address, phone number and e-mail address
+- Contact information, i.e. address, phone number and e-mail address.

 - Information on assets, e.g. real estate and vehicles.